Research Fellow (fixed term)

 - Closing Date

 - Job Type

-- £29799 to £38833 per annum, depending on skills and experience.
+- £31406 to £40927 per annum (pro-rata if applicable) depending on skills and experience.
 Salary progression beyond this scale is subject to performance.